 Setting up Google Analytics is simple and Google gives you step-by-step instructions on how to set up your account.

 9. Canonical Link Tags

-A canonical link tag specifies the official URL that search engines should know. https://twinword.com and https://www.twinword.com both lead to the same page.
-Make sure search engines like Google know this.
+A canonical link tag specifies the official URL that search engines should know.
 The canonical link tag is used to combat duplicate pages so they do not affect your pages ranking.
-Having duplicates could be negative for your page because search engines may think duplicate pages are spammy and penalize you.
+In our case, https://twinword.com and https://www.twinword.com both lead to the same page.
+Having duplicate content could be negative for your page because search engines may think duplicate pages are spam and penalize you as a result.

 10. Schema Markup